 Although clinical experience on the use of such agents is limited in people with moderate to severe renal impairment including those on dialysis, there are several reports from small studies to show that they are safe and effective to use in people with diabetes on dialysis.
-Osonoi et al. reported on the effect of haemodialysis on the plasma glucose profile and liraglutide level in 10 subjects with diabetes and ESKD injected with Liraglutide at a dose of 0.6 and 0.9 mg/day and the results suggested that haemodialysis did not affect the pharmacokinetic profile of liraglutide or most glycaemic indices, thus can be used in people with diabetes on dialysis without dose adjustment.

-Kondo et al. reported on the efficacy and safety in five subjects with diabetes treated with mHDx who were switched from insulin to liraglutide at starting dose of 0.3mg /day which was gradually increased to 0.9 mg/day if needed and found that 3 months treatment with liraglutide reduced HbA1c level, BMI, and inter-dialytic weight gain in addition to significant reduction in cardiothoracic ratio on chest radiography, thus recommending the use of liraglutide in non-compliant people with diabetes on dialysis with difficult fluid volume control.
-Furthermore, in a randomised double blind placebo controlled study from Denmark, 24 subjects with T2D and ESKD and 23 control subjects with T2D and normal kidney function were randomly allocated to 12 weeks of double-blind liraglutide (titrated to a maximum dose of 1.8mg) or placebo as add on to ongoing antidiabetic treatment.
-Glycaemic control requiring reduction of insulin dose and body weight reduction were significantly better in both liraglutide-treated groups.
+Osonoi et al. reported on the effect of haemodialysis on the plasma glucose profile and liraglutide level in 10 subjects with diabetes and ESKD injected with Liraglutide at a dose of 0.6 and 0.9 mg/day and the results suggested that haemodialysis did not affect the pharmacokinetic profile of liraglutide or most glycaemic indices, thus can be used in people with diabetes on dialysis without dose adjustment.36 reduction in cardiothoracic ratio on chest radiography, thus recommending the use of liraglutide in non-compliant people with diabetes on dialysis with difficult fluid volume control.37 Furthermore, in a randomised double blind placebo controlled study from Denmark, 24 subjects with T2D and ESKD and 23 control subjects with T2D and normal kidney function were randomly allocated to 12 weeks of double-blind liraglutide (titrated to a maximum dose of 1.8mg) or placebo as add on to ongoing antidiabetic treatment.38 Glycaemic control requiring reduction of insulin dose and body weight reduction were significantly better in both liraglutide-treated groups.
 Initial and temporary nausea and vomiting was more frequent among liraglutide treated subjects with ESKD compared with the control subjects.
-Using CGM, the same group showed that there is increased incidence of hypoglycaemia [3-4 mmol/L] in the liraglutide treated groups, but similar incidence of hypoglycaemia [<3 mmol/L] across placebo and liraglutide treated groups.
-All patients were co-administering insulin thus suggesting that the addition of liraglutide will necessitate a reduction of insulin dose which will help with weight reduction.
+Using CGM, the same group showed that there is increased incidence of hypoglycaemia [3-4 mmol/L] in the liraglutide treated groups, but similar incidence of hypoglycaemia [<3 mmol/L] across placebo and liraglutide treated groups.39 All patients were co-administering insulin thus suggesting that the addition of liraglutide will necessitate a reduction of insulin dose which will help with weight reduction.
 No dose change was similarly recommended for the use of the only available oral GLP-1 receptor agonist semaglutide when used in people on mHDx.
 In a multicentre, open-label, multiple-dose, parallel-group trial study, once-daily oral semaglutide was found to be safe and well tolerated when was given to 11 subjects with ESKD on mHDX in comparison to 36 subjects with various degrees of renal impairment and 24 subjects with normal renal function.
-The pharmacokinetics of oral semaglutide did not appear to be affected by renal impairment, thus no need for dose adjustment in people with impaired renal function.
+40 The pharmacokinetics of oral semaglutide did not appear to be affected by renal impairment, thus no need for dose adjustment in people with impaired renal function.